QCPOLstakepool/cardano-tip-bot/README.md

     Withdrawal fee*: 0.1 ADA

     Available commands:

+    !info
-    !info: Show this message
+    Show this message

+    !deposit
-    !deposit: Show your deposit address & activate the monitoring of your deposits for the next 3 hours !withdraw <address> <amount> <asset>: Withdraw ADA & assets
+    Show your deposit address & activate the monitoring of your deposits for the next 3 hours

+    !withdraw <address> <amount> <asset>
+    Withdraw ADA & assets

     * Plus an extra network fee of about 0.2 ADA to move to/from master wallet
     ```